GoldFrite/PentagoneII_Launcher/README.md

 This Launcher is based on another Launcher that I created, but this last one is not available on GitHub.

 This Launcher is under *GNU AGPLv3* licence, so you can clone it for your own project.
-For more informations, please check the *LICENCE* file.
+For more informations, please check the *LICENSE* file.

 ---